Music Multi-Year Operating - Mid-Report

 - be located in the City of Toronto and have a significant portion of its activities occurring within the City.

 - have been in operation for at least four years.

-- have received Annual Operating funding through TAC’s Dance program for at least the two past years.
+- have received Annual Operating funding through TAC’s Music program for at least the two past years.

 - have a demonstrated record of regular, ongoing programming.

 - be governed by a Board of Directors or other body responsible for the organization.